DIPlib/diplib/DIPthoughts.md

 as is the case for the `std::vector` iterator.

 Sometimes it's useful to iterate over one image line at a time (e.g. in separable filters).
-This can be accomplished with the processing dimension (the `dip::NDLoop` functions call it the skip dimension).
+This can be accomplished with the processing dimension.
 It might look like this:

     dip::sint procDim = 0;
     for( auto img_it = img.begin<dip::sfloat>( procDim ); img_it; ++img_it ) {